jansmolders86/mediacenterjs/README.md

 * Movie Buffer size needs tweaking
 * Subfolder support is not working yet
 * Music and videos need to be based on arrays/DB entries instead of the current DOM dependencies
-* Database support needs to be implemented
-* Current Movie encoding setup is not crossdevice (currently based on flash because WebM has a bug, not parsing the duration)
+* Current Movie encoding setup is buggy.

 What still needs to be done
 ==================